• Writing

 5

 Spread the batter into the prepared pan and bake for about 25 minutes or until the center is set.
-For muffins, divide batter evenly into 6 tins and bake for about 20 minutes.
 Note: Bake for 5 minutes less to make the brownies extra gooey.

 6